Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

 With the support of LLMs, code completion achieves significant improvements in efficiency and accuracy.
 Developers can save time by avoiding manual input of lengthy code and reducing the risk of code errors.
 LLMs also learn from extensive code repositories, acquiring knowledge and best practices to offer more intelligent and precise suggestions, aiding developers in better understanding and utilizing code~\cite{ciniselli2021empirical}.
 Additionally, these models can provide personalized code recommendations based on developers' coding styles and preferences, further enhancing the effectiveness and user experience of code completion~\cite{liu2023repobench}.

-\textbf{Code summarization.} During the software development lifecycle (e.g., implementation, testing, and maintenance), nearly 90{\%} of the effort is devoted to maintenance and much of this effort is spent on understanding the maintenance tasks and the associated software source code ~\cite{li2015gated}.
-Therefore, documentation that provides a high-level description of the tasks performed by the code is always a must for software maintenance.
-Code summarization is a task that attempts to understand the code and automatically generate descriptions directly from the source code.
+\textbf{Code summarization.} Code summarization is a task that attempts to understand the code and automatically generate descriptions directly from the source code.
 It can also be viewed as an extended form of documentation.
 Successful code summarization not only facilitates the maintenance of source code~\cite{iyer2016summarizing,nguyen2017automatic} but can also be used to improve the performance of code search using natural language queries~\cite{nie2016query,yang2016query} and code classification~\cite{nguyen2017automatic}.
 LLMs play a significant role in code summarization by analyzing code structures and contexts to generate informative natural language summaries.
-Specifically, LLMs such as Codex~\cite{gao2023constructing,arakelyan2023exploring,ahmed2023improving}, CodeBERT~\cite{chen2022transferability,gu2022assemble,gao2023constructing}, T5~\cite{mastropaolo2021studying,mastropaolo2022using} comprehend the functionality and logic of the code, producing easily understandable human language descriptions.
+Specifically, LLMs such as Codex~\cite{gao2023constructing,arakelyan2023exploring,ahmed2023improving}, CodeBERT~\cite{chen2022transferability,gu2022assemble,gao2023constructing}, and T5~\cite{mastropaolo2021studying,mastropaolo2022using} comprehend the functionality and logic of the code, producing easily understandable human language descriptions.
 For example, Arakelyan \ea~\cite{arakelyan2023exploring} rigorously evaluate the efficacy of CodeT5 and Codex across code generation and summarization tasks, shedding light on their performance under distribution shifts.
 It unveils practical adaptation techniques, underscoring Codex's commendable performance.
 Additionally, the study demonstrates that while adapted models exhibit proficiency in code generation, their generality can present trade-offs in the context of code summarization.
 As a result, code summarization with the support of LLMs enhances code readability, improves software documentation quality, and accelerates code comprehension and collaboration among developers.
 This advanced approach to code summarization demonstrates great potential for automating and streamlining various aspects of software development in modern SE practices with the employment of LLMs.